custom-app/ngx-customapp-sdk/README.md

 To meet all the requierements following packages necessary:
 - A package for a websocket life cycle management
 - A package for an authorization and JWT and access management
+- A package for working with protobuff over http and websocket
+- A package for every pattern
 - A package for a forms framework
-- A package for working with protobuff over http and websocket

 ### Authorization and websocket patterns